 - Modes: uniform (evenly spread- no obvious mode), unimodal (one main peak), bimodal (two main peaks), or multimodal (multiple locations where the data is relatively higher than others). - Skewed distribution: when most data is to one side leaving the other with a 'tail'.
 Data is skewed to side of tail. (if tail is on left side of data, then it is skewed left). - Normal distribution and standard deviation: curve is unimodal and symmetric.
 Data that has a normal distribution can also describe the data by how far it is from the mean using standard deviation. - Outliers: values that stand away from the body of the distribution.
-For a box-and-whisker plot, points are considered outliers if they are more than 1.5 times the interquartile range (length of box) beyond quartiles 1 and 3.
-A point is also considered an outliner if it is more than two standard deviations from the center of a normal distribution. - Variability: values that are close together have low variability; values that are spread apart have high variability.
+For a box-and-whisker outliers determined if they are more than 1.5 times the interquartile range (length of box) beyond quartiles 1 and 3.
+Also considered an outliner if data is more than two standard deviations from the center of a normal distribution. - Variability: values that are close together have low variability; values that are spread apart have high variability.